All Products

 • - name: aliyun_logs_access-log

-• By default, the Log Service component collects log files in simple mode.
-In this case, the collected log data is not parsed.
-If you want to parse the log data, we recommend that you change the collection mode in the Log Service console.
+• By default, logs are collected in simple mode.
+If you want to parse the collected logs, we recommend that you configure the related settings in the Simple Log Service console or by using CRDs.

-• The value of {key} must be unique in the cluster.
+• {key} specifies the name of the Logtail configuration.
+The configuration name must be unique in the Kubernetes cluster.

 aliyun_logs_{key}_tags